FriendsOfSymfony/FOSCKEditorBundle/UPGRADE.md

 # UPGRADE

+### 4.0 to 5.0

+The `Ivory\CKEditorBundle\Form\Type\CKEditorType` constructor now requires an `Ivory\CKEditorBundle\Model\ToolbarManagerInterface` as 5th arguments.

+The toolbars and toolbar items are now resolved at runtime instead at compile time.

+The `Ivory\CKEditorBundle\Exception\DependencyInjectionException::invalidToolbar` and
+`Ivory\CKEditorBundle\Exception\DependencyInjectionException::invalidToolbarItem` methods have been dropped.

 ### 3.0 to 4.0

 The rendering of the CKEditor widget for the PHP and twig engine have been updated.
 Instead of taking each option as